Development process for enterprise Force.com applications

 - Lead QA works on test documentation, prepares test suites, controls QAs

-- Build engineer – responsible for a builds for all general environments, monitors version control stability.
+- Build engineer – responsible for a builds in all general environments, monitors version control stability

 Principles and best practices: